 Julia Hereford Society

+It all started with a gift.
+Financial support from Commodore Cornelius Vanderbilt in 1873 led to a journey of global impact.
+In our 150th year, join us in our quest to drive bold new levels of growth through the $3.2B Dare to Grow campaign to drive initiatives of belonging, innovation and collaboration.
 Charitable gifts from alumni and friends provide critical support for our students, faculty members and programs.
 The Julia Hereford Society recognizes financial support of Vanderbilt School of Nursing by those who make annual gifts of $2,500 and up.
-Alumni who received their Vanderbilt School of Nursing degrees within the last 10 years are eligible for membership with a commitment of $1,000 annually.
-There are four recognition levels:
+Alumni who received their degrees within the last 10 years are eligible for membership with a commitment of $1,000 annually.

 Benefactor: $5,000 - $9,999

 - one-time gift or pledge of $100K or more

 - one-time documented bequest of $100K or more

 JHS Member Benefits